-Having undertaken analysis of WHN's documentation which details the network's aims, strategies, and reports of their activities, alongside a scoping literature review to identify key themes, two interview guides were created.
+Having undertaken analysis of WHN's documentation which details the network's aims, strategies, and reports of their activities, alongside a scoping literature review to identify key themes in relation to women's health, PPI, and knowledge mobilisation, two interview guides were created.
 One was for professional members and the other was for members of the public, who participate in WHN in a non-professional capacity (referred to as 'individual members' in this report).
-These interview guides were distributed to the advisory board for comment, ensuring a robust data collection tool.
+These interview guides (see Appendix A) were distributed to the advisory board for comment, ensuring a robust data collection tool.